QR-based Parallel Set-Valued Approximation with Rational Functions: Abstract

 \section{Abstract}

 In this article a fast and parallelizable algorithm for rational approximation is presented.
-The method, called (P)QR-AAA, is a set valued variant of the Adaptive Antoulas Anderson (AAA) algorithm.
-It builds on the Set-Valued AAA framework from \cite{KarlSVAAA}, accelerating it by using an approximate orthogonal basis obtained from a truncated QR decomposition.
-We demonstrate both theoretically and numerically this method's robustness.
+The method, called (P)QR-AAA, is a (parallel) set-valued variant of the AAA algorithm for scalar functions.
+It builds on the set-valued AAA framework introduced by Lietaert, Meerbergen, P{\'e}rez and Vandereycken, accelerating it by using an approximate orthogonal basis obtained from a truncated QR decomposition.
+We demonstrate both theoretically and numerically this method's accuracy and efficiency.
 We show how it can be parallelized while maintaining the desired accuracy, with minimal communication cost.